sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 **Exercise 7.**
 How many sneak paths are there in the state machine we used in the previous exercises?
-Again ignore the initial `Order placed` transition.
+Again, ignore the initial `Order placed` transition.

 **Exercise 8.**